OJarrisonn/LazyCogs/README.md

 ## Immutable means I can't change the data?

 No. Immutable means that it's most likely to not be mutated.
 But in fact you can mutate the data.
 When data is mutated actual `Clone::clone`s are done.
+In our builtin implementations, we make sure that every attempt to mutate data doesn't affect any other clone.

 That's the beautiful of laziness.
 Why should I take a huge amount of time cloning data that could be cheap references?
 I'll only clone when absolutely needed.